 Underwood Road, Hattersley, Hyde, Cheshire SK14

 Hattersley was developed as an overspill estate for Manchester in the 1960s.
 Mass was first said in 1963 for the men building the estate, in a hut, served from Hyde.
-Fr Dwyer moved to the estate in 1964 and a dual purpose Church Hall was opened as a Mass centre in 1965, designed by Reynolds & Scott.
+Fr Dwyer moved to the estate in 1964 and a dual-purpose church-hall was opened in 1965, designed by Reynolds & Scott.
 The foundation stone of the current church was laid on 26 September 1981 by Bishop Gray and the church opened in 1982.

 The church building is aligned with the north gable-end facing the road; the entrance has double timber doors on the north side of the lean-to west narthex.
 The position of the sanctuary is not expressed on the exterior, but internally, it is against the east wall of the building.
 The church is faced in a textured brown brick and roofed in concrete tiles.
 The main source of natural light for the interior is a large clerestory in the form of a dormer window on the west side of the roof.
-Windows on the west, south and north elevations are narrow upvc windows protected by steel grilles.
+Narrow uPVC windows on the west, south and north elevations, protected by steel grilles.
 The east elevation is blind.

 Original Date: 1982